trailofbits/publications/README.md

 ## Security Reviews

-Companies that have allowed us to speak about our work with them can be found here.
+Companies that have allowed us to speak about our work can be found here.
+Many more remain confidential.

 | Product | Review Date | Level of Effort | Deliverables | Announcement |
 | --- | --- | --- | --- | --- |